V-2 rocket: Production

 On 27 March 1942, Dornberger proposed production plans and the building of a launching site on the Channel coast.
-In December, Speer ordered Major Thom and Dr. Steinhoff to reconnoiter the site near Watten.
+In December, Speer ordered Major Thom and Dr. Steinhoff to reconnoitre the site near Watten.
 Assembly rooms were established at Peenemünde and in the Friedrichshafen facilities of Zeppelin Works.
 In 1943, a third factory, Raxwerke, was added.

 On 22 December 1942, Hitler signed the order for mass production, when Albert Speer assumed final technical data would be ready by July 1943.
 However, many issues still remained to be solved even by the autumn of 1943.

 On 8 January 1943, Dornberger and von Braun met with Speer.
 Speer stated, "As head of the Todt organisation I will take it on myself to start at once with the building of the launching site on the Channel coast," and established an A-4 production committee under Degenkolb.

 On 26 May 1943, the Long-Range Bombardment Commission, chaired by AEG director Petersen, met at Peenemünde to review the V-1 and V-2 automatic long-range weapons.
 In attendance were Speer, Air Marshal Erhard Milch, Admiral Karl Dönitz, Col. General Friedrich Fromm, and Karl Saur.
 Both weapons had reached the final stage of development, and the commission decided to recommend to Hitler that both weapons be mass-produced.
 As Dornberger observed, "The disadvantages of the one would be compensated by the other's advantages."